RazumenkoDS/readmecheck/README.md

 To test the application:

 1. **Unit Tests**: We recommend writing unit tests for each module to ensure everything functions correctly.
-You can use the unittest or pytest framework.
+You can use the unittest or pytest framework

-2. **Manual Testing**: Test the application manually by submitting leave requests, approving/rejecting them, and ensuring there are no conflicts.
+2. **Manual Testing**: Test the application manually by submitting leave requests, approving/rejecting them, and ensuring there are no conflicts
 <br>